Belfast Exposed: Details

+It was Northern Ireland's first dedicated photographic gallery and in 2018 Sean O'Hagan in The Guardian described it as "the key independent space for contemporary photography" there.
 It was established "to challenge and subvert media representations of the Troubles-torn city".
-The gallery has focused on the production of socially and politically engaged work, the development and exhibition of community photography.
+The gallery has focused on the production of socially and politically engaged work, and the development and exhibition of community photography.
 Training is used to encourage local communities to use photography to record and understand their environment.

 Belfast Exposed hosts an archive of half a million images, which were to be published online in a digital archive by March 2004.

 The gallery is used as a venue during both the Belfast Film Festival and the Belfast Festival at Queen's.